 Dr. Amaya, Ana B.

-Global health governance
+Global health policy

-Dr. Ph.D. in Public Health Policy, London School of Hygiene and Tropical Medicine
+DrPH in Public Health Policy, London School of Hygiene and Tropical Medicine

-M.P.H. in Global Communicable Diseases, University of South Florida
+MPH in Global Communicable Diseases, University of South Florida

 Postgraduate certificate in Epidemiology, University of South Florida

-B.S. in Integrative Biology summa cum laude, University of Florida
+BS in Integrative Biology summa cum laude, University of Florida

-She was previously Senior Research Fellow and Research Fellow at UNU-CRIS from March 2014 to December 2016.
-She worked on the European Leadership in Cultural, Science and Innovation Diplomacy (EL-CSID) project, leading the UNU-CRIS work package that focused on exploring the effectiveness of the EU’s promotion of regional and inter-regional processes in the South through Science, Cultural and Economic Diplomacy.
-Before the EL-CSID project, Ana was involved in the Poverty Reduction and Regional Integration (PRARI) project at UNU-CRIS, which sought to analyse the contribution of the Southern African Development Community (SADC) and the Union of South American Nations (UNASUR) to the development of effective health policies.
+She was previously a Visiting Scholar at UNU-CRIS from April-June, 2021 and Senior Research Fellow from 2014-2016.
+As Senior Research Fellow, she worked on the European Leadership in Cultural, Science and Innovation Diplomacy (EL-CSID) project, leading the UNU-CRIS work package that focused on exploring the effectiveness of the EU’s promotion of regional and inter-regional processes in the South through Science, Cultural and Economic Diplomacy.
+Before the EL-CSID project, Ana was involved in the Poverty Reduction and Regional Integration (PRARI) project at UNU-CRIS.
+This project sought to analyse the contributions of the Southern African Development Community (SADC) and the Union of South American Nations (UNASUR) to the development of effective health policies.

-Ana has also worked for several international organisations and universities, among these the Overseas Development Institute (ODI); UNU World Institute for Development Economics Research (UNU-WIDER); Pan American Health Organization (PAHO); the London School of Hygiene and Tropical Medicine (LSHTM); and the University of South Florida.
+Ana previously worked for several other international organisations and universities, among these the Overseas Development Institute (ODI); UNU World Institute for Development Economics Research (UNU-WIDER); Pan American Health Organization (PAHO); the LSHTM; and the University of South Florida.
 She has also conducted research for the HIV/AIDS Department at the World Health Organization, Committee for Development Policy (CDP-DESA) at the United Nations Headquarters and has consulted for the Global Fund to Fight AIDS, Tuberculosis and Malaria.